Mark Babcock, M.S.W., L.C.S.W.

 Mary Richardson, PT, MSPT, Certified Balance and Mobility Specialist

-Mary has more than 15 years of experience as a physical therapist.
+Mary has 20 years of experience as a physical therapist.
 She joined BCH's Neurologic & Orthopedic Rehabilitation Center in 2002.
 In 2005, she completed a 3 month intensive training program to become a certified Fallproof instructor.
 Mary’s specialty areas include Orthopedics (both spine and extremities), Women’s Health, Neurotrauma, Parkinson's Disease, balance and fall risk reduction, headaches, craniosacral therapy and the treatment of Spanish speaking clients.
 In addition to providing individual therapy services, she teaches Fallproof, a balance and mobility class, and PWR!Moves™, an exercise class specifically designed for people with Parkinson's.
 Outside of work, Mary enjoys mountain biking, telemark skiing, camping, volunteering at her kid’s school and family time.

 Suzanne Segalowitz, PT, MSPT